This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you

 So this Christmas thing is nearly here.
 It’s a pretty popular holiday, although I’m not gonna lie, I’m really only in it for the people, the presents, the food, and the Christmas cake.
 (Which is food, but it’s special food so I’m counting it on its own.)

 And speaking of special food, I’m also pretty partial to nougat at this time of year.
-My best friend asked me to describe it to her the other day, and I couldn’t really come up with anything better than “it’s kind of a nutty chewy honey thing”.
+My best friend asked me to describe it to her once and I couldn’t really come up with anything better than “it’s kind of a nutty chewy honey thing”.
 Maybe it’s something that’s better tasted than it is described?